Skip to main content

 • Any residency program for undergraduate teacher certification including: all EC-6 Core Certification programs (Bilingual, ESL, and Special Education), 7-12 certification programs in history, mathematics, ELAR and life science with additional certification in bilingual, ESL, and/or Special Education, and all level certification in music, Spanish, art, or PE with additional certification in bilingual, ESL, and/or special education.

-• Participation in Year Long Residency program is required
+• Participation in Year-Long Residency program is required

 Willingness and commitment to adhere to university courses and teaching requirements.